UI Automation Properties for Clients

 For more information, see the following reference topics:

-These methods offer slightly better performance as well as access to the full range of properties.
+These methods offer slightly better performance and access to the full range of properties.
+However, values are returned in VARIANT structures, whereas the individual property accessors cast the value to the appropriate type.

-If a UI Automation provider does not implement a property, the UI Automation system is able to supply a default value.
-For example, if the provider for a control does not support the property identified by HelpTextProperty, UI Automation returns an empty string.
-Similarly, if the provider does not support the property identified by IsDockPatternAvailableProperty, UI Automation returns false.
+If a UI Automation provider does not implement a property, UI Automation can supply a default value.
+For example, if the provider for a control does not support the property identified by UIA_HelpTextPropertyId, UI Automation returns an empty string.
+Similarly, if the provider does not support the property identified by UIA_IsDockPatternAvailablePropertyId, UI Automation returns FALSE.